By 2030, increase the Southern Resident killer whale population from 74 individual whales in 2021 to 86 individuals.

 Other populations of whales, such as Transients (Bigg’s) killer whale and Northern Resident killer whales, also frequent the Salish Sea, but their numbers are not reported here because the indicator and target focus only on Southern Resident killer whales.

 The status of the Southern Resident killer whale population remains fragile.
-In 2010, the Partnership’s baseline reference, the census reported 86 individuals, and every year since then the population size has been smaller, except in 2011.
-Given recent population projections, this population will not meet the 2020 target.
+In 2010, the Partnership’s baseline reference, the census reported 86 individuals.
+Every year since then the population size has been smaller, except in 2011.

 Center for Whale Research Orca Survey